 - Finding and raising a German Shepherd Lab mix puppy

 The German Shepherd Lab mix is considered to be a designer dog.

 The term “designer dog” was coined in the 1980s to describe matings between two different pedigrees.

 Along with a catchy portmanteau name, it distinguishes them from mongrels of complicated and unknown ancestry.

 But mating pedigrees with very different body shapes or polar opposite personalities can create muddled and unhappy offspring.

 As we’ll cover further down, there’s a lot of overlap in the size and temperament of German Shepherds and Labradors.

 So whilst a Labrador Retriever German Shepherd mix is technically a designer dog, it doesn’t warrant much controversy in terms of health and welfare.

 German Shepherd dogs, frequently abbreviated to GSDs, were the passion project of Max von Stephanitz, a German vet who was fascinated by the versatility, intelligence and stamina of Germany’s sheepdogs in the 19th and 20th century.

-In 1899, he bought a male dog at a show which he believed embodied all the best qualities of German sheepdogs, and called him Horand von Grafath.
+Then in 1899, he bought a male dog at a show that he believed embodied all the best qualities of German sheepdogs, and called him Horand von Grafath.